pieslappa/makers-databases/challenge_work/book_store/design_recipe.md

   connection.exec(seed_sql)
 end

-describe BookRepositry do
+describe BookRepository do
   before(:each) do
     reset_books_table
   end

   # (your tests will go here).
   it "returns a printed list of all books" do
-    books = BookRepositry.new
+    books = BookRepository.new
     expect(books.all).to eq "1 - Emma - Jane Austen\n2 - Dracula - Bram Stoker"
   end
 end